• About

 Tips and Tricks

 My biggest tip for making Karak chai milk tea is to use freshly ground cardamom pods.
-The cardamom balances out the black tea and sweetness from the condensed milk.
+The cardamom balances out the black tea and the sweetness from the condensed milk.
 I use my coffee grinder to grind the cardamom pods.
 A spice grinder can be used as well.

 black tea with crushed cardamom in a bowl